Skip to main content

 • American technology company in an ICC arbitration with a Korean commercial partner and distributor.

-• The Republic of Costa Rica in ICSID arbitration concerning mining rights.
+• The Republic of Costa Rica in an ICSID arbitration concerning gold mining rights.

-• The Kingdom of Thailand in an ongoing UNCITRAL Rules arbitration relating to the mining sector.
+• The Kingdom of Thailand in an investor-state arbitration pursuant to the UNCITRAL Rules relating to the mining sector.

 Credentials